 How do you test surface moisture?

-To test surface moisture, place a sponge and enclosure face down on the wood, press down, swipe the sponge across the area, and check for a sheen of water left on the board.
-This indicates the presence of surface moisture.
+To test surface moisture, place a sponge and enclosure face down on the wood.
+Press down, swipe the sponge across the area, and check for a sheen of water left on the board.
+This indicates surface moisture.

 Why is concrete testing for moisture important?

-Concrete moisture testing is important because it prevents flooring failures, structural damage, and mold growth due to excess moisture in concrete slabs.
+Concrete moisture testing is important to prevent flooring failures, structural damage, and mold growth caused by excess moisture in concrete slabs.

 What are the common mistakes to avoid during concrete moisture testing?